SAS PROC NLIN SPH 5421 notes.026

 SPLUS MINIMIZATION FUNCTIONS

-Splus also has procedures which can minimize functions.
+Splus (and R) also have procedures which can minimize functions.
 The

 simplest of these is nlmin.
 As with the Simplex method, one need